kevinsogo/compgen/README.md

 direct_to_hackerrank testset_script_file "python2 validator.py" "python2 solution.py" 1 2 3
 ```

 This will generate two folders, `input` and `output`.
 (Their contents will be deleted initially.)
 The `output` folder will be populated automatically from the provided solution.
 They will also be validated, and subtasks will be detected.
 In the example above, `1 2 3` are the subtasks.
-If you don't provide these arguments, then sit will assume that the task doesn't have subtasks.
+If you don't provide these arguments, then it will assume that the task doesn't have subtasks.

 **Warning**: Behind the scenes, the testset script will be converted to a bash file with `$$$` replaced by something, and some lines inserted before and after, hence, it is highly recommended to not make syntax errors.
 I make no guarantees on what could go wrong if it fails!